codenet/col733-cloud/compute-vc.md

 `Q` had "b=1", `P`'s count was already "a=3".

 ## Vector clocks
-We now want to tweak this algorithm and make it work in the presence of clock drifts.
+We now want to tweak the above algorithm and make it work in the presence of clock drifts.
 Since workers anyways do not know the actual global time, we are going to let go of actual global time and the workers' local clock time.
 We will instead use a *virtual time* in the form of *vector clocks*.